PoojithaAlam/House_Price_Prediction_Random_Data/README.md

 ## 📂 Project Files

-- `app.py` – Main file.
+- `app.py` – Main and only file.
 Contains the full code for:
   - Data generation
   - Model training
   - Streamlit UI for prediction and plotting